-To protect against exposure, the U.S. Environmental Protection Agency (EPA) has established two National Ambient Air Quality Standards for carbon monoxide, one based on the highest one-hour average concentration each day and the other based on the highest eight-hour average concentration each day.
+The U.S. Environmental Protection Agency (EPA) has established two National Ambient Air Quality Standards for carbon monoxide, one based on the highest one-hour average concentration each day and the other based on the highest eight-hour average concentration each day.
 Florida has always met these two health-based standards.
 The outdoor concentrations of carbon monoxide have been declining for decades.